alino93/StepLengthEstimate/README.md

 Simple integration based step length estimation by double integration and zero velocity update in each step in 2D

 ## Angle-based
-Using the kinematics and geometry of walking for step length estimation (estimate using the foot tilt angles)
+Using the kinematics and geometry of walking for step length estimation (estimate using the foot tilt angles) in 2D

 ## Decentralized branches
 ZUPT-based method in 3D with some tweaks for better accuracy and some tested examples.